 Being on a ventilator (breathing machine) for a breathing problem (the pressure of the air provided by the ventilator can cause alveoli to rupture)

-Meconium aspiration syndrome, a health problem that causes the lungs to become irritated, damaged, and overinflated (filled with too much air)
+Meconium aspiration syndrome, when an infant inhales a bit of meconium, or it's first feces, during or after labor.
+It causes the lungs to become irritated, damaged, and overinflated (filled with too much air)

-Respiratory distress syndrome, a common problem in premature babies that is a result of immature lung development and causes difficulty in breathing
+Respiratory distress syndrome, a common problem in premature babies that is a result of immature lung development and causes trouble breathing

 Vigorous crying, which causes the alveoli to rupture (some babies cry hard enough to do this at birth, or soon after)